It seems you are offline. Please check your connection and try again.

 Pick any two: free, instant, works everywhere.

-A shared line is free and instant, but it will not work everywhere.
-A private line works almost everywhere and is instant, but it is not free.
+A shared number is free and instant, but it will not work everywhere.
+A private number works almost everywhere and is instant, but it is not free.
 You cannot have all three, so choose by what the task needs.

 How to catch a fresh code

-Many people share each public line at the same time, so codes scroll past fast.
+Many people share each public number at the same time, so codes scroll past fast.
 Here is how to grab the right one:

 1 Pick a number from the list and copy it into the website you are signing up for.